kentcdodds/babel-plugin-macros/other/docs/author.md

 function myMacro({references, state, babel}) {
   // state is the second argument you're passed to a visitor in a
   // normal babel plugin. `babel` is the `babel-macros` module.
-  // do whatever you like to the AST paths you find in `renferences`
+  // do whatever you like to the AST paths you find in `references`
   // read more below...
 }
 ```